bunri-dd/dwm/README.md

 Here's the list of the patches I've applied to this build:
 * fullscreen-compilation
 * attachbelow
-* layout patches: bottomstack, centeredmaster, columns
+* layout patches: bottomstack, centeredmaster, columns, fibonacci
 * sticky
 * swallow
 * pertag